aa3025/centos7hpc/README.md

     2.3 If you failed to do above steps do not proceed further.

 Please do not e-mail me asking for support.
 These scripts are not guaranteed to work and are provided for your self-development.
-However if you are interested, you can to join this project and contribute to its development on GitHub.
+However if you are interested, you can join this project and contribute to its development on GitHub.

 3) cd centos7hpc